MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Detecting Pretraining Data from Large Language Models. [[paper]](https://arxiv.org/abs/2310.16789)
+  - Weijia Shi, Anirudh Ajith, Mengzhou Xia, Yangsibo Huang, Daogao Liu, Terra Blevins, Danqi Chen, Luke Zettlemoyer.
+  - Key Word: Auditing Machine Unlearning; Large Language Models.
+  - <details><summary>Digest</summary> This paper addresses the issue of undisclosed data in large language models (LLMs), which can potentially include copyrighted, personally identifiable, and test data.
+The paper introduces a method called "Min-K% Prob" for detecting whether a given text was part of the LLM's pretraining data.
+It leverages the hypothesis that unseen examples contain outlier words with low probabilities under the LLM.
+This method does not require prior knowledge of the pretraining corpus or additional training, distinguishing it from previous detection techniques.
+Experiments show that Min-K% Prob outperforms previous methods, with a 7.4% improvement on the benchmark.
+The method is effectively applied to detect copyrighted content and contaminated downstream examples in real-world scenarios.

 - Fundamental Limits of Membership Inference Attacks on Machine Learning Models. [[paper]](https://arxiv.org/abs/2310.13786)
   - Eric Aubinais, Elisabeth Gassiat, Pablo Piantanida.
   - Key Word: Membership Inference Attacks.